"He's thrashing around while he's having his dream, and his dream can be seen on the monitor screen!"

 - Fantastic Four #27 has Reed build a "Thought Projector" that creates images based on the thoughts of the wearer.
 It is brought out of storage in #126 so Ben can have a Flashback to their Origin Story.
 Returned again so that Reed could communicate with a coma patient in an issue of Marvel Knights 4.

 - In Amazing Spider-Man #39, The Green Goblin used a machine to project images from his brain of his past battles with Spider-Man.

 - Kryptonian Thought Beasts used to do this in a Silver Age Superman story, showing what the person they were near was thinking on their triceratops-like forehead shields.
 They showed up repeatedly in Krypton stories.
-Often as not, the image depicted the viewer's fear of getting stomped flat by the hulking thought-beast.
+Often as not, the image depicted the beast's intention of stomping flat their targets.

 - Kryptonian society also rendered artists moot with their device that allows painting by thought.

 - Mandrake The Magician would routinely magic people into projecting a mental image onto the wall (usually the villain of the week they worked for).
 At no point was it mentioned how this actually works, since Mandrake was primarily a hypnotist, not someone who could restructure eyes into projectors.

 - Lewis's Memory Scanner in Meet the Robinsons.

 - WALL•E: When the Captain wants to see what happened during EVE's expedition, he sticks a miniature projector on her head and watches the playback.
 Justified, since she is a robot.

 - Batman Forever: The Riddler has a device that can do this.
 He sees that Bruce Wayne is thinking about bats and concludes that Bruce Wayne must be Batman.

 - Futureworld (the sequel to Westworld) had a machine that showed the thoughts and dreams the female protagonist was having.